Our Mission: To Provide Top Quality, 100% Organic, Taiwan Grown Tea to the Canadian Connoisseur

 Government Regulations/Certification Government regulations and their enforcement is key to ensure that the product you are receiving is the product that you order.
 Taiwan has some of the strictest regulations and certification in the world.
 For this reason, we export tea to China due to the lax enforcement of regulations in that country.

-Lets conclude with a brief analogy: thoroughbred race horses.
+Choosing and preparing tea is analogous to horse racing.
 While any horse can run in the Kentucky Derby, the lineage of a horse provides a good guide to the maximum potential of the horse.
-The skill of the trainer and the jockey are key to getting the most out of the horse.
-Finally, government regulations and certification is vital in ensuring the horses have not been doped or subjected to hormone treatment or other illegal drugs.
+A skillful trainer is necessary to develop the horse's potential.
+Good food and environment allows the foal to grow into a strong horse.
+Government regulations and certification is vital in ensuring the horses have not been doped with illegal drugs or subjected to hormone treatment.
+Finally, just as one must have a competent jockey riding the horse in order to win the race, so must skill be employed in brewing the tea.